MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  - Stats features

- If the is a wrong request like GET /stats/id
+ If the is a wrong request like GET/stats/id?value=002112 ,  the application returns a message like:

+>  "String cannot be cast to class Double"

+because the GET/stats could only be used with nu

 ## UML